microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 ![](/External/HowTo/MixedRealityToolkitConfigurationProfileScreens/MRTK_OculusTouchConfigScreen.png)

-There is also an advanced screen for configuring other OpenVR or Unity input controllers that are not identified above.

 > Clicking on the "Back to Configuration Profile" button will take you back to the Mixed Reality Toolkit Input System Settings screen.

 ## Advanced Controller Mapping Setup